ayosuva/ayosuva.github.io/_posts/2020-06-21-Useful Ranorex code.md

         }
 }
 ```
 6. To get the report directory path
 ```c#
 string dest = TestReport.ReportEnvironment.ReportFileDirectory;
 ```
-7.To call module inside module or user code.You can add the below user code into a module.
+7. To call module inside module or user code.You can add the below user code into a module.
 ```c#
 public void RunModule()
 {